Simple High Score

 Additionally, pressing the End Game button writes the new High Score value to persistent storage.
 When the user closes and reopens the Lens, the High Score value is recovered and displayed again.

-To learn more about reading and writing data in Lenses, please visit the Persistent Storage guide
+To learn more about reading and writing data in a L:s, please visit the Persistent Storage guide

 Submitting Your Lens